ad-ops/aoc-2023-rust/README.md

 ## Day 7
 For me this was the hardest task because I first implemented real poker-rules for determining the value.
 Everything became much simpler when I read the instructions correctly, but it meant many things were designed for a more advanced case which took some time to undo.
 It was nice to be able to lean on Rust's type system and deriving `Ord` to get the value of a hand.

+## Day 8
+Part 1 was simple, but for part 2 I struggled since I was unsure if it really was a stable cyclic graph.
+I went for it in the end anyway, but it was not a straight line...